fervqz/fervqz/README.md

 - ✏️ Take a look to my personal [Blog](http://blog.fervqz.com/).

 ### Latest Projects:
-- 📦 Creator of the package [@fervqz/just-a-stream](https://www.npmjs.com/package/@fervqz/just-a-stream), a light weight javascript lubrary for creating, transforming and merging streams.
+- 📦 Creator of the package [@fervqz/just-a-stream](https://www.npmjs.com/package/@fervqz/just-a-stream), a light weight and open-source JavaScript library for managing data streams.
-- 🔭 Currently working on [F1lmlog](https://f1lmlog.com/), a mobile app were you can save all the camera prperties and light conditions of an analog photo taken by you.
+- 🔭 Currently working on [F1lmlog](https://f1lmlog.com/), a mobile app were you can save all the camera properties and light conditions of an analog photo taken by you.

 ### Technologies I use:
 [![My Skills](https://skillicons.dev/icons?i=ts,js,html,css,react,astro,angular,nextjs,cypress,aws,tailwind,git)](https://skillicons.dev)